independentresearcherlabuan-stack/MINDEASE/README.md

       ↓
 AI Response Output

-🧪 Live Interactive Demo (Powered by Jotform)
+- ## 🧪 Live Interactive Demo (Powered by Jotform)
 🎥 How the Demo Works
-MindEase includes an interactive live demo built using Jotform.
+MindEase AI Agent includes an live interactive demo built using Jotform.

 The demo simulates real-time stress interaction by:
 1. Collecting user emotional input through a structured form